Igalia/phpreport/docs/developer/user-web-interface.rst

 It has already been commented, the user web interface is related both with the layer below, the business logic layer, and with the web service layer.
 It may use the former for synchronous operation and the latter for asynchronous operations.
-That is clearly visible in the next sequence diagram, which illustrates the access control implementation as we have just explained:
+The next sequence diagram illustrates the access control implementation as we have just explained:

 .. figure:: i/web-login-sequence.png